 This course introduces students to the anthropological study of gender by drawing on ethnographic reflections from various regions as well as on key texts from within feminist anthropology, gender studies, queer theory and trans studies.

-To be able to identify, define and discuss key theories and concepts in the study of gender and sexuality.
+Obtain a familiarity with key theories and concepts in the study of gender and sexuality.

-To be able to evaluate and discuss how anthropological knowledge about gender adds insight into ethnographic case studies.
+Understand how anthropological knowledge about gender adds insight into ethnographic case studies.

-To be able to put theories and case studies discussed in class in to perspective and critically assess the relationship between gender and contemporary social and political problems.
+Critically assess the relationship between gender and contemporary social and political problems.